magicbitlk/magicblocks/index.rst

 Following Blocks are available.

--Digital Out
+-  Digital Out
--Digital In
+-  Digital In
--Analog Out/PWM
+-  Analog Out/PWM
--Analog In
+-  Analog In
--Serial Tx
+-  Serial Tx
--Serial Rx
+-  Serial Rx
--Servo
+-  Servo
--Display
+-  Display
--Buzzer
+-  Buzzer
--Motor
+-  Motor
--DHT11
+-  DHT11
--NeoPixel
+-  NeoPixel
--Ultrasonic
+-  Ultrasonic

 This block set enables you to control individual pins of the device from the playground.
 The functionality of each block is described below: